pschou/nifi-diode/README.md

 $ ../nifi-diode  -h
 Simple NiFi Diode (github.com/pschou/nifi-diode) Apache 2.0 license, for personal use only, provided AS-IS -- not responsible for loss.
 Usage implies agreement.
-Version: 0.1.20220713.1342
+Version: 0.1.20220713.2129

-Usage: ../nifi-diode [options...]
+Usage: ./nifi-diode [options...]

-Option:
+Options:
       --debug           Verbose output
-Listener options:
       --init-run PATH   Run shell script before starting server.
-Use this to enable networking when nifi-diode is started by the kernel in INIT 1 state (single process)  (Default: "") -l, --listen HOST:PORT  Incoming/listen address for diode  (Default: ":7443") --logger STRING   Remote logging server to use for collecting logs on events, SysLog or SPLUNK capable.
+Use this to enable networking when nifi-diode is started by the kernel in INIT 1 state (single process)  (Default: "") --logger STRING   Remote logging server to use for collecting logs on events, SysLog or SPLUNK capable.
                         Format:  [proto]://[tag]@[host:port]/[priority] for example:  tcp://NiFi-Diode@123.123.123.123:515/LOG_NOTICE
                         Multiple log targets can be specified with commas udp://10.0.0.1,udp://10.0.0.2 (UDP is preferred)  (Default: "")
       --max-sockets INT  Maximum number of sockets allowed to be open at once for DoS protection  (Default: 2048) --metrics         Remote metrics-collector server for collecting OpenMetrics for system monitoring.
-(Default: "") --secure-incoming BOOL  Enforce minimum of TLS 1.2 on server side  (Default: true) --tls-incoming BOOL  Enable listener TLS  (Default: true) --verify-incoming BOOL  Verify incoming connections, do certificate checks  (Default: true) --watchdog DURATION  Trigger a reboot if no connection is seen within this time window You'll neet to make sure you have the watchdog module enabled on the host and kernel.
-(Default: 0s) Target options:
+(Default: "") --watchdog DURATION  Trigger a reboot if no connection is seen within this time window You'll neet to make sure you have the watchdog module enabled on the host and kernel.
+(Default: 0s) Listener options:
+  -l, --listen HOST:PORT  Incoming/listen address for diode  (Default: ":7443")
+      --secure-incoming BOOL  Enforce minimum of TLS 1.2 on server side  (Default: true) --tls-incoming BOOL  Enable listener TLS  (Default: true) --verify-incoming BOOL  Verify incoming connections, do certificate checks  (Default: true) Target options:
   -H, --host FQDN[:PORT]  Hostname for output/target NiFi - This should be set to what the target is expecting  (Default: "")
       --secure-target BOOL  Enforce minimum of TLS 1.2 on client side  (Default: true)